awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 Global system messages\.

 `/var/log/docker`
 Docker daemon log messages\.
+This log file path is only relevant to instances based on the Amazon Linux AMI\.
+For Amazon Linux 2, Docker logs are stored in `journald`, which is not currently supported by CloudWatch Logs\.

 `/var/log/ecs/ecs-init.log`
-Log messages from the `ecs-init` upstart job\.
+Log messages from the `ecs-init` service\.

 `/var/log/ecs/ecs-agent.log`
 Log messages from the Amazon ECS container agent\.